bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 70 5.0

 Description:
 Baseline fix spectrum based on algorithm presented by M. Friedrichs, J. Biomol.
-NMR 5 147-153 (1995)  The algorithm tracks the baseline by calculating, at each point, the median of the extrema within a certain window size set by the argument window.
+NMR 5 147-153 (1995).
+The algorithm tracks the baseline by calculating, at each point, the median of the extrema within a certain window size set by the argument window.
 This set of median values is then convoluted with a Gaussian of standard deviation given by the argument std_dev.
 These final values are then subtracted from the data values.
 The values of the window and the standard deviation are both in terms of points, rather than the current units.
 The user will be prompted for both values if they are not given.

 The success of this method depends on proper choice of the window size.
 The window should be chosen such that the number of local extrema arising from noise dominates the median statistic.
-If the window is too small and the number of signal peaks in a given window is comparable to the number of noise peaks, the algorithm will be biased upwards and attempt to bring the signals down to the baseline.
-On the other hand, if the window is too large, the baseline will not reflect the local baseline structure.
+If the window is too small and the number of signal peaks in a given window is comparable to the number of noise peaks, the algorithm will be biased upwards and attempt to bring the signals down to the baseline.  n the other hand, if the window is too large, the baseline will not reflect the local baseline structure.
 Likewise, the standard deviation should be chosen such that it is not too large and thus broadening out the local correction over too wide a region.
 The user should be careful in the use of this algorithm in cases where zero filling before Fourier transformation has taken place, since such a procedure in effect increases the number of points between noise extrema.
 Zero filling to sizes 4 or more times the acquired FID are cause for caution.
 ## MEXIT
 Exit macro